bobaekang/icjia-r-workshop/slides/module3_slides1.md

 ```
 * The first argument is a tabular data object
     * e.g. `data.frame` or `tibble`
-* `key` is a column to be used as a key, and `value` is a selection of columns to be used as values to each key value.
+* `key` is the name of a new column for a "key", and `value` is the name of a new column for a "value" of the given key.
+* `...` is a selection of columns to be used whose name will be made into values for the `key` column and whose value will be made into the values of the `value` column.

 Make "long" data wider